Scientific name: Lasiommata megera

 - Section 42 species of principal importance under the NERC Act in Wales (widespread but rapidly declining)

 - UK BAP status: Priority Species (research only)

 - Northern Ireland Priority Species

 Various grasses are used, including: Tor-grass (Brachypodium pinnatum), False Brome (B. sylvaticum), Cock's-foot (Dactylis glomerata), bents (Agrostis spp.)
 Wavy Hair-grass (Deschampsia flexuosa) and Yorkshire-fog (Holcus lanatus).

-Short open grassland where turf is broken or stony.
-It is found on dunes and other coastal habitats but can also be found on disused quarries, derelict land, farm tracks, railway embankments and cuttings, gardens and field edges.
+IThe Wall favours short, open grasslan, where turf is broken or stony.
+It is also found on dunes and other coastal habitats, as well as disused quarries, derelict land, farm tracks, railway embankments and cuttings, gardens and field edges.